tmyl123/Elasticthreshold/README.md

 `threshhold` : The threshold to define an alert
 `op` : The operator compare to each query result
 `compareMode` : Support `hit` mode and `dir` mode
-`singleMode` : The response will only return one value
-`exitMode` : The program will use exit code to represent value
 `onlyMet` : Output only when threshold is met
 `sendMail` : If we are going to send mail or not